 Leftovers and Freezing

-TIP: If you’re making this recipe to freeze in advance – or you know you’re at least going to freeze one or more portions – shave several minutes off the cooktime (i.e. slightly undercook your veggies) so that they don’t go mushy when you reheat!
+TIP: If you’re making this recipe to freeze in advance – or you know you’re at least going to freeze one or more portions – shave several minutes off the cooking time (i.e. slightly undercook your veggies) so that they don’t go mushy when you reheat!

 More Vegetable Packed Soups